felipepenha/disaster/README.md

 ```

-The followgin `kwargs` are available:
+The following `kwargs` are available:

 ```
     Parameters